Ready to take the next step?

 For a more in-depth look at program requirements, visit our Academic Catalog.

-The Degree Completion Program will follow a similar course plan to the traditional undergraduate plan.
+The Online Undergraduate Program will follow a similar course plan to the traditional undergraduate plan.
 Hours may vary depending on transfer credit awarded.

 Additional information, including descriptions of specific courses and their corresponding credit hours, is available in the Academic Catalog.